Fukushima Radiation ‘Signature’ Found In California Wine, According To Study

 — The New York Times (@nytimes) July 21, 2018

-The conclusion is that although there is a “signature” of the Fukushima radiation in the wines, that levels of cesium-137 are barely detectable.
+The conclusion is that although there is a “signature” of the Fukushima radiation in the wines, that “levels of cesium-137 are barely detectable.”

 It appears that the Fukushima radioactive cloud floated all the way over the Pacific Ocean into California’s atmosphere, later dropping onto the grape crops.